astarafar/almalinux/how-to/system_hardening.md

 # firewall-cmd --remove-service=cockpit --permanent
 success
 ```
-> `firewalld` operates using two configuration sets: the running configuration, and the persistent, or permanent, configuration.
+> :information_source: `firewalld` operates using two configuration sets: the running configuration, and the persistent, or permanent, configuration.
 The first command above modifies the running configuration, but this will be lost upon restarting the `firewalld` service or the system itself.
 The second command commits this change to the permanent configuration so that it remains upon service or system restart.

-> `firewalld` implicitly allows ICMP/ICMPv6 traffic inbound to the host.
+> :warning: `firewalld` implicitly allows ICMP/ICMPv6 traffic inbound to the host.
 While filtering ICMP/ICMPv6 has often been stated to have security benefits, this assertion has been disproven in innumerable real-world scenarios, and disabling ICMP/ICMPv6 is known to cause a number of functional issues. **ICMP/ICMPv6 SHOULD NOT be filtered by the firewall.**

 <br />